Diameter: 1.2 or 1.5 m

 20- to 65-degree, low to mid inclination equatorial orbits.

-Preparing for a first orbital launch as early as the end of 2022.
+Preparing for a first orbital launch in 2023.

 OUR CUSTOMERS & PARTNERS